PCOS: From symptoms to self-advocacy. Get the handbook

 So to answer the question, you have about a 1 in 5 chance of conceiving if you have sex on the day of ovulation.
 Your best bet is to baby dance within the three days leading up to ovulation.

-Nowadays, you have lots of options for predicting ovulation and your fertile window.
+Nowadays, there are several options for predicting ovulation and your fertile window.
 Each method has its own advantages and drawbacks.

 1. Ovulation calculators or ovulation calendars